brianm998/timelapse_image_blender/README.md

 timelapse_image_blender bell-curve --size 7 --max 10 --min 1 --sequence /tmp/LRT_a7riiia_100_test
 ```

-Running like so will produce this output directory,
+Running like so will produce this output directory:

 ```
 /tmp/LRT_a7riiia_100_test-bell-curve-7-way-hi-10-lo-1-merge